real-logic/simple-binary-encoding/vs2013/README.md

 To run the build:
     $ build.bat

+Note: the build file assumes .NET 4 is installed.

 This will:
  - restore NuGet packages
  - compile the solution
  - run unit tests